Celtic Christianity: Baptism

 Bede implies that in the time of Augustine of Canterbury, British churches used a baptismal rite that was in some way at variance with the Roman practice.
 According to Bede, the British Christians' failure to "complete" the sacrament of baptism was one of the three specific issues with British practice that Augustine could not overlook.
 There is no indication as to how the baptism was "incomplete" according to the Roman custom.
 It may be that there was some difference in the confirmation rite, or that there was no confirmation at all.
 At any rate, it is unlikely to have caused as much discord as the Easter controversy or the tonsure, as no other source mentions it.
-As such there is no evidence that heterodox baptism figured into the practice of the Irish church.
+As such there is no evidence that heterodox baptism figured in the practice of the Irish church.
 The Celtic Christians may have used triple immersion in Baptism, and may have been slow to adopt infant baptism.